CartoDB/carto-workshop/02-builder-analysis/exercises/stores.md

 ## 3. Process the sales table to group the data

-* We want to group all the sales into a summarised table that we can join with the stores.
+* We want to group all the sales into a summarized table that we can join with the stores.
 * To do so go to the *Sales* layer and on the *DATA* tab open the SQL view and paste the following code:

 ```sql